-The school has developed an Assessment and Reporting Schedule that meets DfE reporting requirements.
-They include parent/teacher interviews at the end of Term 1, and two summative reports.
+The school has developed an Assessment and Reporting schedule that meets DfE reporting requirements.
+This includes parent/teacher interviews (at the end of term 1), and two summative reports (at the end of term 2 and 4).
 Teachers and families work in partnership to support student learning.
 Early communication around any concerns is encouraged.
 A termly data collection timeline is in place which informs classroom practice and allocation of support.